tpm2-software/tpm2-openssl/docs/keys.md

 | PKCS1                | DER                      | `-RSAPublicKey_out -outform der` |
 | (null)               | text                     | `-text -noout`                   |

+The `TSS2 PRIVATE KEY` file is protected by the TPM and cannot be used on another machine.

-For example, to export the X.509 SubjectPublicKeyInfo in PEM (`PUBLIC KEY`), which is the most common public key format, do:
+To export the X.509 SubjectPublicKeyInfo in PEM (`PUBLIC KEY`), which is the most common public key format, do:
 ```
 openssl pkey -provider tpm2 -provider base -in testkey.priv -pubout -out testkey.pub
 ```